lyteword/chspurgeon-tod/volume-2/psalm-51.md

 **Verse 3.** *MY sin.* David owneth his sin, and confesseth it his own.
 Here is our natural wealth: what can we call our own but sin?
 Our food and raiment, the necessaries of life, are borrowings.
 We came hungry and naked into the world, we brought none of these with us, and we deserved none of them here.
 Our sin came with us, as David after confesseth.
 We have right of inheritance in sin, taking it by traduction and transmission from our parents: we have right of possession.
 So Job: "Thou makest me to possess the sins of my youth." *Samuel Page.*

-**Verse 3.** *My SIN.* It is sin, as sin, not its punishment here, not hereafter, not simply any of its evil consequences; but sin, the sin against God, the daring impiety of my breaking the good and holy law of this living, loving God. *Thomas Alexander, D.D., in "The Penitent's Prayer,"* 1861.
+**Verse 3.** *My SIN.* It is sin, as sin, not its punishment here, not hereafter, not simply any of its evil consequences; but sin, the sin against God, the daring impiety of my breaking the good and holy law of this living, loving God. *Thomas Alexander, D. D., in "The Penitent's Prayer,"* 1861.

 **Verse 3.** *Ever before me.* Sorrow for sin exceeds sorrow for suffering, in the continuance and durableness thereof: the other, like a landlord, quickly come, quickly gone; this is a continual dropping or running river, keeping a constant stream. *My sins,* saith David, *are ever before me;* so also is the sorrow for sin in the soul of a child of God, morning, evening, day, night, when sick, when sound, fasting, at home, abroad, ever within him.
 This grief begins at his conversion, continues all his life, ends only at his death. *Thomas Fuller.*